What are the fun places in Cambridge? 11 must-visit attractions in Cambridge

 Fitzwilliam Museum

-The Fitzwilliam Museum (Fitzwilliam Museum) is the largest art and archaeology museum in Cambridge, and one of the earliest public art museums in the UK.
-It houses a large number of precious artworks, including Renaissance period works by Michelangelo and Picasso's Impressionist works.
-In addition, the museum also houses precious cultural relics from Egypt, Greece, Rome, and China, with the most famous exhibit being the reliefs from Persepolis.
+The Fitzwilliam Museum is the largest art and archaeology museum in Cambridge and one of the earliest public art museums in the United Kingdom.
+It houses a vast collection of precious artworks, including Renaissance pieces by Michelangelo and Impressionist works by Picasso.
+Additionally, the museum holds valuable artifacts from Egypt, Greece, Rome, and China, with the most famous exhibit being the reliefs from Persepolis.
 Its exterior is a neoclassical building designed in the style of a Greek temple.

 Mathematical Bridge

-When you enter Queen's College, you can see an ancient bridge spanning the River Cam, which is the famous Mathematical Bridge, designed by William Etheridge II and built by James Essex in 1749.
-There is a legend here that the bridge was actually designed and built by Newton, and without using a single nail or screw to fix it.
+Walking into Queen's College, one can see an ancient bridge spanning the River Cam.
+This is the famous Mathematical Bridge, designed by William Etheridge II and built by James Essex in 1749.
+There is a legend that this bridge was designed and constructed by Newton without using a single nail or screw for fastening.

-The Corpus Clock in the center of Cambridge is a spectacular large sculpture clock and a landmark of Cambridge.
+Located at the intersection of the central street in Cambridge, the Corpus Clock is a spectacular large sculptural clock and a landmark attraction of Cambridge.
 Unveiled by Stephen Hawking in 2008, the clock was also named one of the best inventions of 2008 by Time magazine and appeared in the Indian film 'Father'.
-At the beginning of each minute, a grasshopper on the clock opens its mouth, and at the end of each minute, it closes its mouth, revealing the shape of a coffin underneath the clock.
-It serves as a reminder of the passage of time through an animation of a grasshopper devouring time.
+At the start of each minute, the grasshopper on the clock opens its mouth, and at the end of each minute, it closes its mouth.
+The bottom of the clock is shaped like a coffin.
+It uses an animation of a grasshopper devouring time to remind people of the passage of time.

 Peterhouse

-St John's College was founded in 1511 and is the second largest college of the University of Cambridge, as well as one of the most beautiful colleges in Cambridge, hanging on the River Cam and the Bridge of Sighs.
-The college has 11 courts, the most in the University of Cambridge.
-The most famous of these is the Second Court, which began construction in 1589 and is described as the most beautiful Tudor-style courtyard in England.
-The college's buildings are mostly in the style of the Tudor and Jacobean periods, giving the impression of being in a rich classical English atmosphere.
+St John's College was founded in 1511 and is the second largest college of the University of Cambridge.
+It is also one of the most beautiful colleges in Cambridge, situated between the River Cam and the Bridge of Sighs.
+The college has 11 courts, the most among Cambridge colleges.
+The most famous is the Second Court, which began construction in 1589 and is described as the most beautiful Tudor court in England.
+The college's buildings are mainly in the Tudor and Jacobean styles, immersing visitors in a rich British classical atmosphere.

 Queens' College